Functorial transfer between relative trace formulas in rank one: The moment map and the structure of Borel orbits

-over $X$, linear in the $\a_X^*$-argument, where the exponent ``$0$'' denotes the subset of pairs $(x, P)$ with $x$ in the open $P$-orbit.
+Following Knop, we construct canonical maps, that we will call \emph{Knop's sections}, over $X$, linear in the $\a_X^*$-argument, where the exponent ``$0$'' denotes the subset of pairs $(x, P)$ with $x$ in the open $P$-orbit.
 The maps are given as follows: by linearity, it is enough to define them for the lattice $\Lambda_X=\Hom(A_X,\Gm)\subset \a_X^*$, where we consider characters as elements of $\a_X^*$ by identifying them with their differentials at the identity.
-Let $\chi\in \Lambda_X$, $P\in \B_X$ or $\B$, and let $f_\chi$ be a rational, nonzero $P$-eigenfunction on $X$ with eigencharacter $\chi$.
+Let $\chi\in \Lambda_X$, let $P\in \B_X$ or $P\in \B$, respectively, and let $f_\chi$ be a rational, nonzero $P$-eigenfunction on $X$ with eigencharacter $\chi$.
 If $x$ is in the open $P$-orbit, then

 and